SuperDev993595/GenSocialMedia/README.md

 - Set all environment variables
 - Run database migrations before deployment
 - Ensure your database is accessible from the deployment platform

+## Testing

+### Manual Testing

+The application can be tested manually by:

+1. **Content Generation**:
+   - Enter a prompt in the form
+   - Select a platform (optional)
+   - Click "Generate Content"
+   - Verify structured output (caption + hashtags)

+2. **Post History**:
+   - Generate a few posts
+   - Verify they appear in the history section
+   - Check pagination if you have many posts

+3. **Error Handling**:
+   - Test with invalid inputs
+   - Test with missing API keys
+   - Test with database connection issues

+### Automated Testing (Future)

+For production, consider adding:
+- Unit tests for utility functions
+- Integration tests for API routes
+- E2E tests for user flows

+See `ARCHITECTURE.md` for detailed testing strategy recommendations.

 ## Troubleshooting